gsass/pretty.bike/content/faq.md

 ### I am signed up.
 What should I be doing now?

 The things which every rider should do are:
-- Submit your info via the entry form (not linked here b/c signups are closed).
+- Submit your info via the entry form, as noted in the last question.
-- Pay the entry fee ($40 all-inclusive).
+- Pay the entry fee ($50 all-inclusive).
 - Train up!
-Details in the Training Schedule.
+Details in the [Training Schedule](#training).
 - Make sure your bike is ticking like clockwork.
 See the Mechanical Checklist and/or "Shakedown Ride" section of the Training Schedule.
 - Make sure you've got the gear you need to ride, camp, and enjoy your time on the cape!
 The Packing List is probably what you want.